Ollie's Follies

-Ollie's Follies is a platform game designed by Frank Cohen and published in 1984 by Americana for the Atari 8-bit and Commodore 64 home computers.
+Ollie's Follies is a platform game designed by Frank Cohen and published in 1984 by Americana for Atari 8-bit computers and Commodore 64.

 Gameplay

 The object of the game is to guide the titular "Ollie" through a series of increasingly difficult levels.
 In each room, the player must make his way through a series of platforms and ramps to an exit that leads to another screen.
 Some platforms are patrolled by robots, and if Ollie touches one of them, he loses his life.
 There are energizers scattered throughout the room, which give Ollie the power to touch and destroy robots with impunity.

 The screens become increasingly difficult with additional hazards and features.
 There are large fans that cause Ollie to get blown off ramps, sliding ledges, trampolines, teleports and laser walls.
 There are a total of 24 rooms.
 The player wins by getting Ollie through all of them.